ostenloo/24game/README.md

 The other stuff was my own with help from ChatGPT lol

-I actually learned quite a bit about multithreading and inputs/outputs in Python.
+I actually learned quite a bit about multithreading in Python.

 Some of the implementations are pretty "hacky" and I should consider finding more elegant solutions.